VerifyTests/Verify.SourceGenerators/readme.md

 ### Info file

-An info file containing all metadata about the current state.
-Eg and Diagnostics or Exceptions.
+An info file containing all metadata about the current state. eg any Diagnostics or Exceptions.

 <!-- snippet: SampleTest.Run.00.verified.txt -->
 <a id='snippet-SampleTest.Run.00.verified.txt'></a>